CivicActions/ssp-toolkit/docs/ssp.md

 ### MP-6: Media Sanitization

-> The organization:
->   a.
-Sanitizes [Assignment: organization-defined information system media] prior
-> to disposal, release out of organizational control, or release for reuse using [Assignment: organization-defined sanitization techniques and procedures] in accordance with applicable federal and organizational standards and policies; and
->   b.
-Employs sanitization mechanisms with the strength and integrity commensurate
-> with the security category or classification of the information.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for media protection controls as the system is entirely within the AWS Cloud boundary.

 ### MP-7: Media Use

-> The organization [Selection: restricts; prohibits] the use of [Assignment: organization-defined types of information system media] on [Assignment: organization-defined information systems or system components] using [Assignment: organization-defined security safeguards].

 ##### AWS